gnsgns6/IntelliContact/README.md

 - Add, edit, delete, and view contacts
 - Search contacts by name or email
 - Responsive design with Bootstrap
-- Secure password storage with BCrypt
+- Secure password storage with ...
 - User profile management

 ## Installation